Companion to the Missal-A: Temporale and Ordinary

 BL Ms. Lansd.
 462.

-In addition to this list is the Sarum Graduale printed in Paris in 1508, of which a single copy exists, in the Huntingdon Library, San Francisco.
+In addition to this list is the Sarum Graduale printed in Paris in 1508, of which a single copy is exstant, in the Huntingdon Library, San Francisco.

 The secondary music sources are